 Greater Vancouver Regional District financial contribution accelerated development of Community-of-Interest

 The Board of Directors of the Greater Vancouver Regional District (GVRD) awarded a grant from its Sustainability Enterprise Fund (SEF) to accelerate development of the Water-Centric Planning Community-of-Interest.
 SEF offers GVRD municipalities an opportunity to invest together in sustainability projects with region-wide benefits, and to share the risks and potential advantages of innovation.

 An inter-municipal and inter-agency working group of the GVRD’s Technical Advisory Committee has developed an adaptable 10-step methodology for ‘planning with reference to watershed-based features’ so that resource, land use and community design decisions are made with an eye towards their potential impact on the watershed.
 This approach is being integrated with the revised Livable Region Strategic Plan.

 According to Ray Fung, (former) Chair of the original Water Sustainability Committee (WSC), “The WSC has undertaken to promote implementation of the watershed/landscape-based approach as an element of the Water Sustainability Action Plan.
 This will be achieved by developing awareness and understanding through web-based communication.
 The COI focus will be on tools that effectively consider ecological systems in community planning.
 The SEF Grant will enable creation of the COI structure complete with content placeholders.
 Content will then be created in successive phases of website development.”

-The Water Bucket Website Partnership that is responsible for development of waterbucket.ca is an initiative of the WSC, and comprises representation from regional, provincial and federal agencies.
+The original Water Bucket Website Partnership that was responsible for development of waterbucket.ca comprised representation from regional, provincial and federal agencies.
 “The Partnership gratefully acknowledges the financial support of the Sustainability Enterprise Fund, funded by the GVRD, towards completion of the project”, added Fung.

 Posted September 2005